 The Light Railways Act – a law with unintended consequences explores the enduring impact of the 1896 Light Railways Act which was designed to speed up the official procedures for gaining approval to construct a railway line.
-Originally inded to be repealed in 1901, it was extended instead, and somehow stayed on the statute books long after is use had ceased.
-Then, in the 1960s, groups of steam railway enthusiasts saw it as a possible means of gaining approval to re-open stretches of railway lines which had been closed by Dr. Beeching and keep the steam dream alive.
-More than half a century later, so of these restored lines have already celebrated their golden jubilees, and their popularity continues to grow.
-Thanks to the unintended consequence of that 1896 Act, each new generation now has the opportunity to enjoy the magic of train trains.
+Originally intended to lapse in 1901, it was extended instead, and somehow stayed on the statute books long after is use had ceased.
+Then, in the 1960s, groups of steam railway enthusiasts recognised it as a possible means of gaining approval to re-open stretches of railway lines which had been closed by Dr. Beeching and keep the steam dream alive.
+More than half a century later, some of these restored lines have already celebrated their golden jubilees, and their popularity continues to grow.
+Thanks to the unintended consequence of that 1896 Act, each new generation since Beeching has had – and will continue to have – the opportunity to enjoy the magic of steam trains.

 Completion is envisaged by the end of 2018 when a publisher will be sought.